WHEN GOOD CATS DO BAD THINGS

 Recently a new alternative treatment has become available in the approach to territorial marking.
 Feliway spray is a spray for the area being marked rather than a medication administered to the cat.
 The spray consists of feline pheromones of the type that cats deposit when performing facial marking (i.e., rubbing their face/cheeks on things to scent mark).
 These pheromones have a general calming effect that helps neutralize the urge to urine mark.
 The product is available as a spray to apply to marked surfaces or as a plug-in diffuser that spreads pheromones through the room.

-A recent study was conducted involving 57 households with urine spraying cats.
+A study was conducted when pheromone therapy was new.
+Fifty-seven households with urine spraying cats were involved.
 These cats marked on either vertical surfaces only or a combination of vertical and horizontal surfaces.
 Feliway spray was used twice a day on the urine marked areas for a one month period.
 In one-third of households, urine marking stopped completely.
 In 57% of the households, urine marking was reduced and in 9.3% of households marking was unchanged.

 Evaluating a feline facial pheromone analogue to control urine spraying.